 2. Use multiple communication channels

-Today’s executives prefer different communication methods.
-A successful prospecting strategy includes multiple forms of communication to ensure: a) you actually reach decision-makers and b) have meaningful interactions with them.
+People prefer different communication methods.
+A successful prospecting strategy includes multiple forms of communication to ensure: (a) you actually reach decision-makers and (b) have meaningful interactions with them:

-While a phone call is a great way to contact a prospect, it isn’t always effective.
-Using a prospect’s preferred method of communication increases your probability of making a meaningful connection.
+While a phone call is a great way to contact a prospect, getting someone on the phone can be a challenge.
+Incorporating different forms of communication increases your probability of making a meaningful connection.
 Email and Linkedin messages are great compliments to a phone call and are often preferred as they feel less pressure.
-We recommend using an adaptable approach—begin by giving the prospect a call and leaving a message if necessary.
-If you aren’t receiving a response, follow-up with an email and/or LinkedIn message.
+We recommend using an adaptable approach based on your preference — for example, begin by giving the prospect a call.
+If you aren’t able to connect, follow-up with an email and/or LinkedIn connection.
 Alternatively, beginning with a tailored email campaign can help you qualify the most interested prospects.
 You can then follow-up with a phone call.
 PlanPro provides phone numbers, emails and Linkedin profiles for retirement plan decision-makers, making this a breeze.

 Each interaction that you have with a prospect increases your chance of winning their business.
 Utilizing multiple forms of communication allows you to do this effectively.
 After you make first contact with a prospect, follow-up with a call immediately and in the ensuing weeks, with an email/LinkedIn message providing relevant content.
 Relevant content can be thought-leadership, client testimonials or something related to the conversation you had.
 Additionally, be sure to connect with the prospect on LinkedIn.
 This will allow them to see any content you post on your profile, so you stay top-of-mind and informed of relevant updates with the prospect.